MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/obsoletestate-property.md

 ms.author: jswymer
 ---
 # ObsoleteState Property
-Marks whether the table, field, or key is will become obsolete (or deprecated) in a future release or it is already obsolete.
+Marks whether the table, field, or key is or will become obsolete (deprecated).

 ## Applies To